MSIX Introduction: A comprehensive 24-chapter guide

 Even if software suppliers publish an update package on their servers, the system's auto-update functionality for modern apps will continue to work for sideloaded apps.
 Read the Auto-updates section for more details.

-The deployment of Updates is a daunting and time-consuming task, albeit still necessary.
+Deploying updates is a daunting and time-consuming task, albeit still necessary.

 For sideloaded apps, you can publish the updated package on your website along with an App Installer file.